-- 1. Electronic signature linking the electronic identity data with the electronic validation data require a password and user name - There is a documented secure process for managing user rights - 3.
-An auditable log of all electronic transactions the whole reporting perio d --------------------------- --- from/ (This period must cover at least one full natural month)
+- 1. Electronic signature linking the electronic identity data with the electronic validation data require a password and user name - 2.
+There is a documented secure process for managing user rights - 3.
+An auditable log of all electronic transactions the whole reporting period from/ ←

-Declaration for persons working Shift2Rail exclusively on the action:
+Declaration for persons working exclusively on the action: